 In part one, we acknowledged that there are almost as many different theories about what constitutes good corporate leadership as there are members of the C-suite themselves.

-Business and leadership expert Peter Economy asserted in a recent piece for Inc. that flexible leadership is key to executive – and personal – success, noting “Those with flexibility tend to be the happiest and most successful in life and at work.”
+Business and leadership expert Peter Economy asserted in a piece for Inc. that flexible leadership is key to executive – and personal – success, noting “Those with flexibility tend to be the happiest and most successful in life and at work.”

 Economy provided a few tips for leaders eager to become more flexible, and we added a few of our own as well.
 The pointers outlined in part one were: